haochend/uma-serve/src/cli/README.md

 ## Planned Usage

-The CLI will be invoked with flags to control the prompt, generation parameters, and server connection.
+The CLI is invoked with flags to control the prompt, generation parameters, and server connection.

 ```sh
 uma-cli [OPTIONS] --prompt "Your prompt text here"